Conservatism in the United States: Courts

-One stream of conservatism exemplified by William Howard Taft extols independent judges as experts in fairness and the final arbiters of the Constitution.
+One stream of conservatism, exemplified by William Howard Taft, extols independent judges as experts in fairness and the final arbiters of the Constitution.
 In 1910, Theodore Roosevelt broke with most of his lawyer friends and called for popular votes that could overturn unwelcome decisions by state courts.
 Taft denounced his old friend and rallied conservatives to defeat him for the 1912 GOP nomination.
 Taft and the conservative Republicans controlled the Supreme Court until the late 1930s.

-President Franklin D. Roosevelt, a liberal Democrat, did not attack the Supreme Court directly in 1937, but ignited a firestorm of protest by a proposal to add seven new justices.
+President Franklin D. Roosevelt, a liberal Democrat, did not attack the Supreme Court directly in 1937 but ignited a firestorm of protest with a proposal to add seven new justices.
 Conservative Democrats immediately broke with President Roosevelt, defeated his proposal, and built up the conservative coalition.
 While the liberals did take over the Court through replacements, they lost control of Congress.
 That is, the Court no longer overthrew liberal laws passed by Congress, but there were very few such laws that passed in 1937–60.

 Conservatives' views of the courts are based on their beliefs: maintaining the present state of affairs, conventional and rule-oriented, and disapproval of government power.
 A recent variant of conservatism condemns "judicial activism"; that is, judges using their decisions to control policy, along the lines of the Warren Court in the 1960s.
 It came under conservative attack for decisions regarding redistricting, desegregation, and the rights of those accused of crimes.
 This position goes back to Jefferson's vehement attacks on federal judges and to Abraham Lincoln's attacks on the Dred Scott decision of 1857.

 Originalism

 A more recent variant that emerged in the 1980s is originalism, the assertion that the United States Constitution should be interpreted to the maximum extent possible in the light of what it meant when it was adopted.
 Originalism should not be confused with a similar conservative ideology, strict constructionism, which deals with the interpretation of the Constitution as written, but not necessarily within the context of the time when it was adopted.
-For example, the term originalism has been used by current Supreme Court justices Samuel Alito and Clarence Thomas, as well as former federal judges Robert Bork and Antonin Scalia to explain their beliefs.
+For example, the term "originalism" has been used by current Supreme Court justices Samuel Alito and Clarence Thomas, as well as former federal judges Robert Bork and Antonin Scalia, to explain their beliefs.